tnguyen4513/tnguyen4513.github.io/README.md

             <h2>Resume</h2>
             <P>Hello!
 My name is Tran Nguyen and I major in Computer Science at California State University, Long Beach.
-                I am a second year student pursing Bachelor's Degree. <br><br> I am interested in both front-end and back-end development, and in the future, I want to become a software engineer. <br><br>
+                I am a third year student pursing Bachelor's Degree. <br><br> I am interested in both front-end and back-end development.
+                In the future, I want to work in Machine Learning and AI. <br><br>
                 Click on the link below to access to my Resume:
                 </P>
                 <a href = "https://drive.google.com/file/d/1ys7sWXvTsdLiNUSx6mVIRfYUCeVQxVDk/view">Tran Nguyen's Resume</a>